 Effects on the skin

 The same immune response that attacks the lining of the joints can also impact the skin.
-Rashes are common in those with untreated RA, as are blisters and lumps of inflammatory tissue under the skin called nodules.
+Rashes are common in those with untreated RA.

 Effects on the heart

 People with uncontrolled RA may have inflammation that spreads to the blood vessels, causing them to narrow.
 This can lead to blockages and clots in the arteries and smaller blood vessels.